 There are many tools you can use to track and visualise user pathways, including heat maps, click tracking software, and A/B testing tools.
 Each of these can help you to identify areas of friction and iterate on your product design in order to better support your users.

-We helped ANZ with user testing
+We helped ANZ with mapping user journeys

 How to build a reliable sample

 One way to overcome this challenge is by building a sample of your users that is representative of the population as a whole.
 You can do this by using market research tools like surveys, focus groups, and interviews with your users.

 As you conduct these interviews, it's important to be sure that you are accurately representing the population as a whole by including people from various demographics and user groups.
 This will help you to get a more complete picture of your users' experiences, which can then be used to create a better product or service design.

 User testing is a powerful tool that can be used to improve the customer experience.
 However, it's important to keep in mind that user testing should not be used as a substitute for journey mapping.

 Journey mapping is an essential first step in understanding your users and their needs.
 This process provides you with a detailed picture of the current customer journey, which you can then use as a framework for user testing.

 Through user testing, you can get feedback about your design and iterate on it until it meets the needs of your users.
 This process can help you to build better products that more effectively support your users' goals and expectations.